Layers (Priestory spomínania)

 Layers (Washed)

-During this ritual, the artist have washed herself in the exhibition space, the next day, she have cleaned the space with my own body, using the water in which she was washing herself the previous day.
-In this way, she returned to her profession as a cleaner, a profession considered one of the menial invisible jobs (hence the concept of invisible labor).
-The performance can be understood as a continuation of her activity in Slovakia where she has been a cleaner in a particular art space and exhibited in the exact space a few years later.
+During this ritual, I washed myself in the exhibition space.
+The next day, I cleaned the space with my own body, using the water in which I was washing myself the previous day.
+In this way, I have returned to my profession of being a cleaner.
+The profession is considered one of the menial invisible jobs (hence the concept of invisible labor).
+The performance can be understood as a continuation of my activity in Slovakia where I used to work a cleaner in a particular art space and exhibited in the exact space a few years later.

 Jewish cemetery, Telč, CZ